Fialah-heba/Bin-Packing-Problem-Solution-Using-MIPS-Assembly/README.md

 **2. Best Fit (BF):** it is the same as FF except that when item Ii is packed, we pack it into the fullest bin that still has enough space to accommodate the item Ii.

+**MIPS assembly program should meet the following requirements:**
+1. The program reads a list of item sizes from an input text file.
+2. The program prompts the user to enter the input file name or path.
+3. The program validates the input file content and prints appropriate error messages, if the file does not exist or the input file content is invalid
+4. The menu should remain in an infinite loop until the user decides to exit by entering ‘q’ or ‘Q’
+5. The program prompts the user to choose the heuristic: FF or BF.
+This input is case insensitive.
+6. The program solves the bin packing problem using the selected heuristic and prints the results to an output text file.
+The output includes the minimum number of required bins, and which items are packed in each bin.